Anon-Planet/thgtoa/guide.md

 ## Hidden communications in plain sight:

 You must keep in mind that using all those security measures (encryption, plausible deniability, VPN, tor, secure operating systems ...) can make you suspicious just by using them.
-Using could be the equivalent of stating openly "I have something to hide" to an observer which could then motivate some adversaries to investigate/survey you further.
+Using could be the equivalent of stating openly "I something to hide" to an observer which could then motivate some adversaries to investigate/survey you further.

 So, there are other ways you could exchange or send messages online to others in case of need without disclosing your identity or establishing direct communication with them.
 These have been in use by various organizations for decades and can be of help if you do not want to attract attention by using secure tech while still communicating some sensitive information without attracting attention.